-As described below, the primary elements of our executive compensation program are annual base salary, annual short-term cash incentives, long-term equity incentives, retirement benefits, and severance benefits.
+As described below, the primary elements of our executive compensation program are annual base salary, annual short-term cash incentives, long-term equity incentives, and other benefits and perquisites.
 Together, these items are intended to be complementary and serve the goals described above.

 Our executive compensation program is developed and overseen by the compensation committee.
-The purpose of the compensation committee is to assist our board of directors in discharging its responsibilities relating to the compensation of our executive officers and directors, including by overseeing Petco's overall compensation, philosophy, policies, and programs, evaluating the compensation and performance of our executive officers, reviewing, approving, and modifying the terms of our compensation and benefit plans and programs as appropriate.
+The purpose of the compensation committee is to assist our board of directors in discharging its responsibilities relating to the compensation of our executive officers and directors, including by overseeing Petco's overall compensation philosophy, policies, and programs, evaluating the compensation and performance of our executive officers, and reviewing, approving, and modifying the terms of our compensation and benefit plans and programs as appropriate.
 Subject in certain circumstances to approval by our board of directors, the compensation committee has the sole authority to make final decisions with respect to our executive compensation program.
-For more information regarding the authority and responsibilities of the compensation committee, please refer to the compensation committee's charter, which is available via Petco's Investor Relations website at ir.petco.com/investor-relations by selecting "Governance" and then "Documents & Charters."
+For more information regarding the authority and responsibilities of the compensation committee, please refer to the compensation committee's charter, which is available via Petco's Investor Relations website at ir.petco.com/corporate-governance/documents-and-charters.

-In making decisions regarding the allocation of compensation between shortterm and long-term compensation, between cash and non-cash compensation, and among different forms of cash and non-cash compensation, the compensation committee took into account the views and recommendations of management, in particular our Chief Executive Officer, or our CEO (except with respect to his own compensation).
-Our CEO made recommendations about annual base salary increases, annual short-term incentive targets and long-term equity grants for our NEOs using market data and internal equity alignment while working within the parameters of our annual budget for base salary increases and the size of the equity pool.
+In making decisions regarding the allocation of compensation between short-term and long-term compensation, between cash and non-cash compensation, and among different forms of cash and non-cash compensation, the compensation committee took into account the views and recommendations of management, in particular our CEO (except with respect to his own compensation).
+Our CEO made recommendations about annual base salary increases, annual short-term incentive targets, and long-term equity grants for our NEOs using market data and internal equity alignment while working within the parameters of our annual budget for base salary increases and the size of the equity pool.